alphaleonis/VSProjectSetManager/README.md

 This makes it easier to work with very large solutions where you frequently find yourself unloading and loading different sets of projects to speed build and load times based on what you are currently working on.

-Extension is available at [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=PeterPalotas.AlphaleonisProjectSetManager)
+Extension is available at [Visual Studio Marketplace (VS2022)](https://marketplace.visualstudio.com/items?itemName=PeterPalotas.AlphaleonisProjectSetManager22) and [Visual Studio Marketplace (VS2017-2019)](https://marketplace.visualstudio.com/items?itemName=PeterPalotas.AlphaleonisProjectSetManager)